truenas/documentation/content/SCALETutorials/Credentials/Certificates/AddACMESCALE.md

 If you select **route53** as the authenticator, you must enter your Route53 Access key ID and secret access key.

 If you select **OVH** as the authenticator, you must enter your OVH application key, application secret, consumer key, and endpoint.
+For information on where and how to get these values and which access rules need to be allowed, consult the documentation of [certbot-dns-ovh](https://certbot-dns-ovh.readthedocs.io/en/stable/).

 Click **Save** to add the authenticator.